Butterfly lighting for portraits – how and when to use it

 Moving butterfly lighting to the side

-Remember, that as long as the light strikes the subject from the front of their face and at the right height and angle, you’ll have butterfly lighting.
-So your position is not what makes a difference here.
-It’s their position in relation to the position of the light.
+As long as the light strikes the subject from the front of their face and at the right height and angle, you’ll have butterfly lighting.

-As with the image below, I often photograph my subjects slightly from the side when using a butterfly lighting setup.
+As with the image below, I often photograph my subjects slightly from the side when using a butterfly setup.

 View from the side of butterfly lighting pattern

 Lit by direct sunlight as the key light source to camera right in front of the subject.
-If Katie had turned her head to look at me the light pattern would have changed to Rembrandt lighting..
+If Katie had turned her head to look at me the light pattern would have changed to Rembrandt lighting.

 How the headline image was lit

-The answer to my question is that she was lit by natural light.
-Here’s a pullback shot of the headline photo.
 Sophie was sitting on the steps to the front door of the building in open shade for soft light.
-The entrance is recessed by about a meter or two, so the indirect natural light channeled in from behind me at the right angle for a butterfly lighting effect.
+The entrance is recessed by about a meter or two, so the indirect natural light channeled in from behind me at the right angle for a butterfly effect.

 Pullback shot to show how a portrait was lit